tsudonymn/amped-didit/pages/StoryFork.md

 		- Is there a better way for formats like epub?
 	- How do others see what's available?
 - Ideally it would be integrated with ebook so as you were reading you could see forks
-- Another way would be to go by book?
+- Another way would be to search by book, series, author, etc?
 - Legal stuff
 	- Seems safe if it's just talking about a point in a book
 	- The trouble gets to be allowing people to read the edit in context